-This is a very significant grant by Conect4Children funding for our clinical trial.
-This is what they said on announcing the programme back in April 2019: “Conect4Children has launched its first portfolio of pan-European paediatric studies.
+This is a very significant grant by Conect4Children funding for our clinical trial and here is what they said on announcing the programme back in April 2019: “Conect4Children has launched its first portfolio of pan-European paediatric studies.
 Building a clinical trial infrastructure for the development of innovative and safer medicines for children in Europe.
 Read their press release here: https://bit.ly/2IMZiVB ”

 The trial will be investigating the potential for better acute treatments for Kawasaki Disease.
 This team of expert clinicians is led by Dr Despina Eleftheriou and Prof Paul Brogan (both Scientific Advisory Board members for Societi).

 Societi is a partner in the trial team and we’ll be involved throughout.
 Work is underway across Europe – led by our team here in the UK.